 The purpose of the Leadership Fellows Program is to enable faculty, staff, and upper level undergraduate (3+ years) and graduate students at Tech to serve as leadership coaches for Georgia Tech students.
-Leadership Fellows will be professionally trained in leadership and coaching, earn a $3,000 stipend (Master's/Ph.D students in their 1st year of coaching / Students returning for 2+ years as a coach typically serve on a volunteer basis with a reduced number of coachees) or recognition (Faculty/Staff/Alumni), and be expected to give four to five hours per week of time to the coaching process with undergrads.
+Leadership Fellows will be professionally trained in leadership and coaching, earn a stipend (students serving in their first year as a Leadership Coach) and receive recognition for their service.
+Faculty and staff serve on a volunteer basis and typically take a fewer number of coachees.
+As a graduate student coach, you will be expected to give four to five hours per week of time to the coaching process with undergrads.
 Undergraduate and faculty/staff give one to two hours per week.

 Fellows will sharpen and enhance their existing leadership and coaching skills by assisting in the development of GT students who are also eager to improve their leadership abilities.
 Fellows will also have the opportunity to learn from their peers at regular training sessions.
 In this environment Fellows will be able to actively reflect on their own previous leadership experiences and identify areas of improvement within themselves while coaching others.
 The reason for becoming a Leadership Fellow is quite simple: Develop yourself while developing others.